Importing bank files into PocketSmith

 Transaction overlap options

-- Leave overlapping transactions out
+- Leave transactions on overlapping dates out

-- Replace existing transactions with overlaps
+- Replace transactions on overlapping dates

 We do not recommend this option

-Amounts in the statement file are reverse
+Amounts in the statement file are reversed

 This checkbox should only be selected when the transaction amounts are incorrectly imported as expense or income.
 This option is available because some credit card providers show debit amounts as a credit or credit amounts as debit.
-For more information about this check out our article: Expense transactions are showing as income (or vice versa) after importing my bank file
+For more information about this check out our user guide: Expense transactions are showing as income (or vice versa) after importing my bank file

 Payee and memo field